-Uniformly distribute load on the two units of decking on the center span, as shown in the figure titled "First Load" (p.
+Uniformly distribute load on the two units of decking on the center span, as shown in the figure titled "Load Test 2" (p.
 17).

 As the load is being placed, observe sway and deflection.
-Stop loading and disqualify the bridge if sway at either end exceeds 1/2 inch, or if vertical deflection at any deflection target exceeds 2 inches.
+Stop loading and disqualify the bridge if

+- a. sway at the end exceeds 1/2 inch, or - b. sway at the center of the span exceeds 1 inch, or - c. vertical deflection at any deflection target exceeds 2 inches.

-If 2000 pounds of load (in addition to decking) was successfully placed without exceeding either limit, record the following measurements:
+If 2000 pounds of load (in addition to decking) was successfully placed without exceeding sway or deflection limits, record the following measurements:

-- M1 = larger absolute value of the vertical distances of the two midspan deflection targets from their positions before any portion of the first load was placed. - E1 = larger absolute value of the vertical distances of the two end deflection targets from their positions before any portion of the first load was placed.
+- M1 = larger absolute value of the vertical distances of the two midspan deflection targets from their positions before any portion of the load was placed. - E1 = larger absolute value of the vertical distances of the two end deflection targets from their positions before any portion of the load was placed.

-If either the sway or deflection limit was exceeded, remove all load and disqualify the bridge.
-Do not proceed to the second load.
+If a sway or deflection limit was exceeded, remove all load and disqualify the bridge.
+Do not proceed to the next test.

-In preparation for the second load, record the deflections at the end deflection targets.
+In preparation for the next load test, record the vertical deflections at both end deflection targets.